guardian/gateway/docs/okta/login-page-interception.md

 The custom javascript for this can be seen in [`scripts/okta/okta-login.ts`](../../scripts/okta/okta-login.ts).
 And the custom HTML can be seen in [`scripts/okta/okta-login.html`](../../scripts/okta/okta-login.html).

-The code is rendered in the Okta hosted sign in page at `/login/login.htm` or even at
+The code is rendered in the Okta hosted sign in page at `/login/login.htm` or even at `/oauth2/<authorization server id>/v1/authorize` depending on what Okta feels like on the day (essentially we don't know when Okta decides to use, but it seems the latter is becoming more common in Okta Identity Engine).

 We get the `fromURI` and `clientId` from the javascript in the hosted sign in page, which are passed in by Okta using parameters from the SDK.